tinymce/tinymce-docs/plugins/a11ychecker.md

 ### D4O - Ordered list structure

 **Rule description:** This rule checks that an `ol` element is used for ordered lists.
-Do not use paragraphs beginning with numbers or roman numerals instead of an actual `ol` element containing `li` items.
+Do not use paragraphs beginning with numbers or roman numerals instead of an `ol` element containing `li` items.
 This is to simplify navigation and parsing of the content for users of assistive technologies.

 #### {{pluginname}} rule details - D4O